kuwuda/Role-Categories/README.md

 The rest of the commands should be obvious.

 ## Installing
-Install requirements: mongodb, discordgo, mongodb's go driver.
+Install requirements: MongoDB, Golang, DiscordGo, MongoDb's go driver.
 Check the individual instructions on those!

 Create a Discord bot and get its token.